 We can see the verb gusto means that yo te gusto, or “I please you.”
 In other words, “you like me”!

-Before we jump into our useful list of verbs like gustar, let me introduce one to you here: hacer falta.
+Before we jump into the long list of verbs like gustar below, let me introduce one to you here: hacer falta.

 Me hace falta mi primo.

-Me hacen falta los ingredientes. – I need the ingredients.
+Me hacen falta los ingredientes.

 What does me haces falta mean?

 If haces falta is the verb, we know that tú is the subject.

 Hacer falta is a little harder to translate in a way that helps you quickly understand its meaning, but it is a good exercise in understanding indirect objects—which we will explore now.

-Indirect Objects with Verbs Like Gustar
+Understanding the Use of Indirect Objects with Verbs Like Gustar

 The indirect object answers the question “to whom?” or “for whom?”, while the direct object answers the question “what?” or “who?”

 She sends me letters.